The U.S. declared China’s treatment of the Uyghurs a genocide. A Golden State Warriors co-owner said ‘nobody cares.’

 Palihapitiya’s comments come as the United States has taken increasingly strong measures against China amid its continued repression of the Uyghurs.
 Before declaring that China had committed genocide against the ethnic group, the Trump administration issued a ban on cotton and tomato imports produced in the Xinjiang region, The Post reported.

-In November, Biden said he was considering a diplomatic boycott of the Winter Olympics in Beijing, a measure that would allow U.S. athletes to compete in the Games but bar government officials from attending, The Post reported.
+In November, President Biden said he was considering a diplomatic boycott of the Winter Olympics in Beijing, a measure that would allow U.S. athletes to compete in the Games but bar government officials from attending, The Post reported.
 Biden followed that move in December by signing a bipartisan law that bans all imports from Xinjiang unless importers can prove the products were not made using forced labor.

-On Saturday’s podcast, Palihapitiya said some issues important to him included climate change and “America’s crumbling and decrepit health care infrastructure.”
-But when it came to “a segment of a class of people in another country” such as the Uyghurs, he said, “not until we can take care of ourselves will I prioritize them over us.”
+On Saturday’s podcast, Palihapitiya said some issues important to him included climate change and “America’s crippling and decrepit health-care infrastructure.”
+But when it came to “a segment of a class of people in another country,” such as the Uyghurs, he said, “not until we can take care of ourselves will I prioritize them over us.”

 “I’m sorry if that’s a hard truth to hear,” he added.
 “But every time I say that I care about the Uyghurs, I’m really just lying if I don’t really care — and so I’d rather not lie to you and tell you the truth: It’s not a priority for me.”